jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   - **excluded person** means a person to whom section 15 or 16 applies
   - **exclusive economic zone of New Zealand** has the same meaning as in section 9 of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977
   - **execute** , in relation to a deportation order, has the meaning described in section 178(2)
+  - **first available craft** means the first craft that is available to place a person on after they meet the following criteria:
+    (a) the person is liable for deportation or turnaround; and (b) the person has—
+      (i) applied for leave to bring judicial review proceedings within 28 days after being notified of the Tribunal’s determination in respect of the decision or matter to which the review proceedings relate, or within any further time allowed by the High Court, but leave has been refused; or
+      (ii) applied for leave to bring judicial review proceedings after the prescribed time; or (iii) not applied for leave to bring judicial review proceedings; and (c) the person has no further rights of appeal under this Act; and (d) there are no impediments to the deportation or turnaround of the person; and (e) the deportation or turnaround of the person from New Zealand will not contravene section 164
   - **former Act** means the Immigration Act 1987
   - **government agency** —
     (a) means—